ebruck/radiotray-ng/README.md

 ## Radiotray-NG goals were: ##

-* Cross platform friendly design as I occasionally use a Mac.
 * Better gstreamer error handling and recovery.
 * Fix RadioTray's flawed bookmark format.
 * Build in the only RadioTray plugin that I felt I needed, which is a shutdown timer.